Jalqabaie/ai-case-study-/README.md

 * [Enlitic](https://enlitic.com/)
 * Jeremy Howard and Kevin Lyman founded Enlitic
 * The founder of Enlitic, Jeremy Howard, stated in an interview that throughout his studies of medical deep learning he saw a plethora of opportunities in the medical field to use Ai to better healthcare,
-    >Most importantly, the opportunities have the potential to save lives, and greatly reduce healthcare costs he felt this is where help is needed the most.
+    >Most importantly, the opportunities have the potential to save lives, and greatly reduce healthcare costs. he felt this is where help is needed the most.
 * Enlitic is funded by Capitol Health, Thorney Investment Group, and other institutions.
 The company recieved 25 million dollars in funding on their last financing round and 55 million dollars overall.

 ## Business Activities